-205.11 DEVELOPMENT COMPETITION PROGRAM [Effective May 1, 2022]
+205.11 DEVELOPMENT COMPETITION PROGRAM

-- .1 Development competitions are limited to athletes ages 12 and under offering events listed in 102.1.3. - .2 The Development competition season shall be defined by three ten-week seasons with dates defined by the Age Group Development Committee not later than February 15 annually. - .3 Athletes shall be limited to participating in four Development competitions per season. - .4 Development competitions may operate as multi-day, multi-session meets.
+- .1 Development competitions are limited to athletes ages 12 and under offering events listed in 102.1.3. - .2 Development competitions may operate as multi-day, multi-session meets.
 Sessions shall be planned to allow the events not to exceed two (2) hours in length.
-Athletes shall only participate in one session per sanctioned competition. - .5 Development competitions may be offered at the option of the LSC, but are not required.
+Athletes shall only participate in one session per sanctioned competition. - .3 Development competitions may be offered at the discretion of the LSC, but are not required.